UCL Discovery

 Abstract

-Background: Children with SLI and dyslexia are known to have impairments in various aspects of phonology, which have been claimed to cause their language and literacy impairments.
-However, ‘phonology’ encompasses a wide range of skills, and little is known about whether these phonological impairments extend to prosody.
-Aims: The aims of this study were to investigate prosodic abilities of children with SLI and/or dyslexia, to determine whether such children have prosodic impairments, whether they have the same pattern of impairments, and whether prosodic impairments are related to language and literacy deficits.
-Methods and Procedures: We used six subtests within the Profiling Elements of Prosodic Systems - Child version (PEPS-C) to investigate comprehension and production of prosodic forms that were either independent of language or that had one of two linguistic functions: chunking (prosodic boundaries) and focus (contrastive stress).
-We compared the performance of three groups of 10-14 year-old children with SLI+dyslexia, SLI-only and dyslexia-only to the performance of an age-matched control group and two younger control groups matched for various aspects of language and reading.
-Outcomes and results: Prosody itself, independent of linguistic function, was unimpaired in the vast majority of children with SLI and dyslexia.
-Linguistic structures that rely on prosody for comprehension and expression were impaired in some children.
-However, we found no, or only very weak, links between prosody and language and literacy skills in children with SLI and dyslexia.
-Conclusions: Although some children with SLI and dyslexia do have difficulties comprehending and producing linguistic structures where prosody is key to meaning, prosody is a relative strength in their language abilities.
+Background: Children with specific language impairment (SLI) and dyslexia are known to have impairments in various aspects of phonology, which have been claimed to cause their language and literacy impairments.
+However, ‘phonology’ encompasses a wide range of skills, and little is known about whether these phonological impairments extend to prosody. // Aims: To investigate certain prosodic abilities of children with SLI and/or dyslexia, to determine whether such children have prosodic impairments, whether they have the same pattern of impairments, and whether prosodic impairments are related to language and literacy deficits. // Methods & Procedures: Six subtests of the Profiling Elements of Prosodic Systems — Child version (PEPS-C) were used to investigate discrimination/comprehension and imitation/production of prosodic forms that were either independent of language or that had one of two linguistic functions: chunking (prosodic boundaries) and focus (contrastive stress).
+The performance of three groups of 10–14-year-old children with SLI plus dyslexia, SLI, and dyslexia were compared with an age-matched control group and two younger control groups matched for various aspects of language and reading. // Outcomes & Results: The majority of children with SLI and/or dyslexia performed well on the tasks that tested auditory discrimination and imitation of prosodic forms.
+However, their ability to use prosody to disambiguate certain linguistic structures was impaired relative to age-matched controls, although these differences disappeared in comparison with language-matched controls.
+No, or only very weak, links were found between prosody and language and literacy skills in children with SLI and/or dyslexia. // Conclusions & Implications: Children with SLI and/or dyslexia aged 10–14 years show an impaired ability to disambiguate linguistic structures for which prosody is required.
+However, they are able on the whole to discriminate and imitate the actual prosodic structures themselves, without reference to linguistic meaning.
+While the interaction between prosody and other components of language such as syntax and pragmatics is problematic for children with SLI and/or dyslexia, prosody itself does not appear to be a core impairment.

 Type: Article

-Title: The link between prosody and language skills in children with SLI and/or dyslexia.
+Title: The link between prosody and language skills in children with specific language impairment (SLI) and/or dyslexia

 Language: English